-1. Clarify the role of sports biomechanics and recognise and distinguish its relationship with complementary roles;

-2. Employ professional judgement to apply appropriate methods to set up, record, analyse and interpret sports skills;

-3. Scrutinise and assess the athletic performance of skills by applying biomechanical principles to provide servicing for the enhancement of technique;

-4. In collaboration with others, demonstrate responsibility and accountability for own learning and professional practice; and

-5. Present a clear coherent and independent exposition of knowledge and ideas to differentiated audiences (specifically sporting and scientific).
+Clarify the role of sports biomechanics and recognise and distinguish its relationship with complementary roles; 2.
+Employ professional judgement to apply appropriate methods to set up, record, analyse and interpret sports skills; 3.
+Scrutinise and assess the athletic performance of skills by applying biomechanical principles to provide servicing for the enhancement of technique; 4.
+In collaboration with others, demonstrate responsibility and accountability for own learning and professional practice; and 5.
+Present a clear coherent and independent exposition of knowledge and ideas to differentiated audiences (specifically sporting and scientific).

+Class Contact:Lab3.0 hrsContact time 33 hours: Weeks 1-3: 3x3hr lab Week 4: 2x3hr lab this unit students must attend and complete 80% of the laboratory sessions.
+Hurdle 2: Successful completion of practical skills test.

 Required Reading:No texts are formally required.
 Each lecture is linked and/or supported by 2·3 text books.
-These are detailed in the lecture notes and unit guides Assessment:Test, 2 x quizzes (10% each) (both tests will occur before week 7 of semester), 20%.
+These are detailed in the lecture notes and unit guides Assessment:Test, 2 x quizzes (10% each), 20%.
 Test, Practical skills test, 30%.
 Project, Report, abstract and presentation, 50%.
-Hurdle 1: To gain an overall pass in this unit students must attend and complete 80% of the laboratory sessions.
-Hurdle 2: Successful completion of practical skills test.
+Hurdle 1: To gain an overall pass in